ngs-docs/2017-ucsc-metagenomics/day2-install.rst

   jupyter notebook &

-Type Ctrl+c
+This will output some stuff; to make the prompt appear again, hit ENTER a few times.

-You should be able to visit port 8000 on your computer and see the Jupyter console; to get the URL to Jupyter, run::
+You should now be able to visit port 8000 on your computer and see the Jupyter console; to get the URL to Jupyter, run::

   echo http://$(hostname):8000/